serverdensity/sd-agent-core-plugins/couch/README.md

 # Overview

-Capture CouchDB data in Datadog to:
+Capture CouchDB data to:

 * Visualize key CouchDB metrics.
 * Correlate CouchDB performance with the rest of your applications.

 # Installation

-The CouchDB check is packaged with the Agent, so simply [install the Agent](https://app.datadoghq.com/account/settings#agent) on your CouchDB servers.
+The CouchDB check can be installed with your package manager, if the sd-agent repository is configured on your server, [instructions are available on our support site](https://support.serverdensity.com/hc/en-us/search?query=couchdb).
+To install the couchdb check install the `sd-agent-couchdb` package.

 # Configuration